 In short, consolidating your marketing tools equates to reducing cost and gaining efficiency.
 One platform that provides clear insight into your various marketing campaigns and how they’re affecting your company’s ROI is preferable to six or seven incohesive platforms; as information is processed from platform to platform, it is lost, misinterpreted and fails to take data that stored elsewhere into account.

 Another helpful tip: With these improvements, it’s likely your marketing team will soon be producing more content than ever before.
-To be prepared to handle a content explosion, 2017 may be the year to adopt a knowledge sharing solution.
+To be prepared to handle a content explosion, this may be the year to adopt a knowledge sharing solution.
 Your valuable marketing content won’t be so valuable if it never reaches those who need it to do their jobs.

 Like this post?
 Click here to subscribe to our blog and receive the latest content on social learning, customer support, sales enablement, or all three.